Baby Food Sensitivity: How to Spot the Signs Early

 Skin Reactions To Look Out For

 Babies with food sensitivities often show signs on their skin.
-These signs can appear shortly after eating certain foods.
-Identifying these skin reactions early can help manage your baby’s discomfort.
-Understanding these symptoms is key to addressing potential food sensitivities.
+These can appear shortly after eating certain foods.
+Identifying skin reactions early can help manage your baby’s discomfort.

 Red, itchy rashes are a common sign of food sensitivity.
 These may develop around the mouth, cheeks, or other areas.
 The rash might look similar to diaper rash but appears after eating.

 Hives are raised, itchy bumps that appear suddenly.
-They can vary in size and may appear anywhere on the body.
-These bumps often fade within hours but can reappear if the food is consumed again.
+They can vary in size and may show up anywhere on the body.
+These bumps often fade within hours but can reappear if the food is eaten again.

 Some babies develop dry, scaly patches of skin.
 These patches might resemble eczema and cause discomfort.
 They often appear on the face, arms, or legs.